dit/dit/docs/measures/multivariate/coinformation.rst

 Co-Information
 **************

 The co-information :cite:`Bell2003` is one generalization of the :ref:`mutual_information` to multiple variables.
-The co-information quantifies the amount of infomration that *all* variables participate in.
+The co-information quantifies the amount of information that *all* variables participate in.
 It is defined via an inclusion/exclusion sum:

 .. math::